chop0/JavaStuff/README.md

 # JavaStuff
-Swing, awt and oother stuff.
+Swing, awt and other stuff.